ewanp2025/XpressiveTools/README.md

 Filter Forge: Designs FIR style filters (Low-Pass/High-Pass) with adjustable tap counts.
 Experimental, limited success so far with FIR.

 Harmonic Lab: An additive synthesis interface with 16 harmonic sliders for building complex timbres.

+Text to Speech: Text to Speech based on phonemes from Software Automatic Mouth

 **Technical**